|

 (2x − 1)(x + 5) = 2x2 + 9x − 5.

-Skill in factoring depends on skill in multiplying -- particularly in picking out the middle term
+Skill in factoring depends on skill in multiplying—specifically in producing the middle term.

 Problem 1.
 Place the correct signs to give the middle term.